mistakia/nano-community/docs/design/glossary.md

+---
+title: Glossary Terms
+description: Common terms used when discussing the nano cryptocurrency protocol and project
+tags: what, does, mean, nano, docs, glossary, terms, documentation, crypto, protocol, cryptocurrency
+---

 ### account

-Refers to a public address (starts with xrb_ or nano_ which are interchangeable) derived from a private key.
+Refers to a public address (starts with `xrb*` or `nano*` which are interchangeable) derived from a private key.
 An address is a reinterpretation of the 256-bit public key using BASE32 encoding and a checksum.
-Previously supported xrb- or nano- prefixes are deprecated.
+Previously supported `xrb-` or `nano-` prefixes are deprecated.

 ### active transaction